Martin Quigley (publisher): Role in Motion Picture Production Code

 Quigley was an active proponent and co-author of the Motion Picture Production Code, which governed the content of Hollywood movies from the 1930s to the 1960s.
-A devout Catholic, he began lobbying in the 1920s for a more comprehensive code that not only listed material deemed inappropriate for movies but also established a moral framework that films could help promote — specifically, a system rooted in Catholic theology.
+A devout Catholic, he began lobbying in the 1920s for a more comprehensive code that not only listed material deemed inappropriate for movies but also established a moral framework that films could help promote — specifically, a system based on Catholic theology.

 To achieve this, Quigley recruited Father Daniel A. Lord, a Jesuit priest and instructor at Saint Louis University, to draft the code.
 On March 31, 1930, the board of directors of the Motion Picture Producers and Distributors Association formally adopted it.
 While the original version was popularly known as the Hays Code, both it and its later revisions are now more commonly referred to as the Production Code.

 Personal life and death

 Quigley held staunch conservative views, particularly regarding the film industry.
-His son, Martin Quigley Jr., who shared his father's views, became involved in editing and publishing the various periodicals established by Quigley Sr. However, he had far less influence due to the changing cultural landscape and the gradual decline of the Production Code.
+His son, Martin Quigley Jr., who shared his father's views, became involved in editing and publishing the various periodicals established by Quigley Sr. However, he had far less influence due to changing cultural norms and the decline of the Production Code.

 Quigley Sr. died at Saint Vincent's Catholic Medical Center in Manhattan on May 4, 1964, two days before his 74th birthday.